Biography

 I completed my PhD at the Interuniversity Centre for Social Science Theory and Methodology (ICS) at Utrecht University in 2018.
 After that, I spend two years as an Assistant Professor of Sociology at the Department of Sociology at the Radboud University Nijmegen.

 Same-sex couples provide the unique opportunity to study gender roles and gender inequality without the interference of sex.
 For example, same-sex couples cannot base their work and family lives on traditional gender norms that prescribe that the man should be the breadwinner and the woman should be the caregiver.
 Although some people think that one partner in same-sex couples takes on the "male" role and the other partner the "female" role, this is incorrect.
 But how do parents in same-sex couples arrange their work and family lives?
 Who is more likely to stay at home to take care of the children?
 Do (heterosexual) gender norms influence same-sex couples' division of labor for queer parents?
 Does it matter if same-sex couples live in countries where gender norms are more traditional or where homosexuality is more frowned upon?
-These are some of the questions I tackle in current projects.
+These are some of the questions I tackle in current projects (VENI + RJ).

 Gender differences in fields of study